-Following the Ministry’s Fire and Safety Design Requirements for Schools means that you, as a board of trustees, will comply with the legislation around fire safety when you do any building work at your school.
+Following the Ministry’s Fire and Safety Design Requirements for Schools means that you, as a board, will comply with the Ministry’s requirements around fire safety when you do any building work at your school.

-- Limiting how many people can use the hall at one time
+- Limiting how many people can use the school hall at one time

 - Paying for fire protection